e0328eric/xilo/README.md

 # How to install

 ## Use precompiled binary
-Download binary from `release`.
+Download binary from `Releases`.
 All binaries are compiled into `ReleaseSmall` optimize.

 ## Build from source
 First, you need to